-Join Aaron F. Ross for an in-depth discussion in this video Fine-tuning with a Slope Filter, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Fine-tuning with a Slope Filter, part of Animating a Landscape with VUE.

 - [Voiceover] Our first pass at applying color…based upon the slope of the object is a pretty rough pass.…If we select the rock island we can see…once again that the tops are very dark,…and we see that in our rendering, too,…in the render stack.…So, let's soften that up.…Right-click to edit the material,…and we got our ramp the way we want it.…Let's go back into the function.…Right-click on the color production sample…and choose Edit Function,…and we're going to add a filter…between the slope and this combiner note.…